MariaBII/HIV-Host-Genetic-Factors-Extraction-Pipeline/README.md

 The repository includes the main datasets used in the analysis:

 - `europe_pmc_articles_100.csv` – metadata for the 100-paper evaluation dataset.
-- `gold_dataset_100.csv` – manually verified 100- paper gold standard dataset used for LLM evaluation.
+- `gold_dataset_100.csv` – manually verified 100-paper gold standard dataset used for LLM evaluation.
 - `extracted_factors_1200_fulltext_GPT5.csv` – GPT-5 extraction results from the 1,200-paper large-scale analysis.

 Additional intermediate and analysis output files can be regenerated using the provided Python scripts.